johnmartindev/threejs-journey/study-notes.md

 - Uses the GPU which makes it really fast — can do thousands of parallel calculations.
 - CPUs have multiple cores but typically JavaScript (in browser) uses one, so calculations occur one at a time (blocking).
 - WebGL can be used for 2D as well, but we will focus on 3D.
-- WebGL uses instructions called "shaders" to place points and draw pixels (to colourise and place).
+- WebGL uses instructions called "shaders" to place points and draw pixels/fragments (to colourise and place).
 - Native WebGL is hard.
 Drawing a single triangle on the canvas takes at least 100 lines of code.
-- Three.js helps by offering a level of abstraction above WebGL — making it easier for us developers.
+- ThreeJS helps by offering a level of abstraction above WebGL — making it efficient in which to develop.

 ## 1.2.4 - Other libraries

 - There are other WebGL libraries, but they aren't as popular and/or as stable and/or as versatile.
-- Examples include: Babylon.js, Fab (formerly Sketchfab), Verge3D, and Unity.
+- Examples include: Babylon.js, Fab (formerly "Sketchfab"), Verge3D, and Unity.

 ## 1.3.1 - Default object positioning

 - By default, an object is positioned in the middle of the scene.
 - This means we must move the camera on the `Z` axis so we aren't viewing the scene from inside of the object.

 ## 1.3.2 - Using Three classes from modules

-- When we use Three modules in Node, we need to run our project on a server.
+- When we use ThreeJS modules in Node, we need to run our project on a server.
 - We can do this locally with Vite and debug with multiple devices connected to the same network address.
 - Using Node gives us access to syntax like so: `import * as THREE from 'three'` (imports all ThreeJS core classes).

 ## 1.4.1 - Properties for transforming objects

 - There are 4 properties for transformations: (1) `position` (2) `scale` (3) `rotation` (4) `quaternion`.
-- Any class that inherits from the `Object3D` class has access to these, i.e. cameras, meshes, etc.
+- Any class that inherits from the `Object3D` class has access to these, e.g. cameras, meshes, etc.
 - Transformations are compiled under the hood using matrices (multidimensional mathematical arrays).
 - We must apply transformations before rendering with the renderer for them to show in the scene.
-- In ThreeJS, `position` is a Vector3 and gives us more properties than just `x`, `y`, `z`.
+- In ThreeJS, `position` is a "Vector3" and gives us more properties than just `x`, `y`, `z`.
 - `mesh.position.normalize()` is useful. `normalize()` method reduces the vector length to 1.
 - `mesh.position.length()` is another useful example.
 It tells us the distance of a mesh from the centre of the scene.
 - `mesh.position.set(0.5, -0.5, 1)` allows us to pass `x`, `y`, `z` arguments to update 3 coordinates with 1 line of code.